-For safety reasons it is recommended to use a dedicated database user for running the tests.
+For safety reasons, it is recommended to use a dedicated database user for running the tests.
 That database user should not have access to any other databases.
 Here are examples of SQL commands that create a test database and a dedicated test user account:

 CREATE DATABASE magento_integration_tests; GRANT ALL ON magento_integration_tests.* TO 'magento2_test_user'@'localhost' IDENTIFIED BY 'ftYx4pm6^x9.&^hB';

-Configure the framework to use the test database
+Configure the framework for test environment

 The Magento 2 integration test framework comes with a configuration file template,

 Copy this file to

 .dist suffix) and add your test database access credentials.

 The contents will look similar to the following.
 Each array key will be passed as an option argument when the test